Theory to Practice

 - Manuscripts must be submitted in .doc or .docx format.

 - Length: 7,000 words maximum (inclusive of references, cover page, tables, appendices, and all materials).
 The length of manuscripts is limited to 7,000 words because the editors are committed to increasing the accessibility of the journal to a wide range of authors.
 The number of words and pages the Journal can publish are limited by a number of factors related to cost and publication limits.
 Longer articles decrease the accessibility of the journal to as wide a range of authors as possible.
+Submissions that exceed word count maximum will be sent back to corresponding author for initial revisions.

 - Spacing and Fonts: Double-spaced, including references, block quotes, tables, and figures, consistently applied throughout the manuscript.
 Standard 12 point font throughout.